 In 1988, the unit found itself floundering with few members and realized it needed to revamp the program to keep up with the greater demands.
 In late 1988, with fifteen new members, we began our efforts to make the team more professional.
 We revised and expanded our training with the help of CAL-ESAR, Sonoma SAR, and several influential, outside instructors.
 We also responded on our first mutual aid search to Sonoma County in December 1988.

-We estimate that over 800 people have served their community through this unit since the late 1960’s.
-Dozens of people’s lives have been saved by team members.
+We estimate that more than 1,000 people have served their community through this unit since the late 1960’s.
+Many dozens of lives have been saved by team members.
 Many more people have been saved from great hardship and pain.
-We have in our archives over a hundred letters from families and allied agencies thanking us for a job well done.
+We have in our archives more than a hundred letters from families and allied agencies thanking us for a job well done.
 Every member who has been a part of the team has contributed to our success.